hungcq/knowledge-repo/IT/domain-driven-design/0-domain-driven-design.md

 - Making implicit concepts explicit: represent concepts hinted at discussion or present implicitly in the design explicitly in the model with one or more objects or relationships
 - Specification: a predicate-like value object that determines if an object does or does not satisfy some criteria
+- Analysis patterns: patterns based on accumulated exp solving problems in one/some particular domains
+- Model unification: the internal consistency of a model, such that each term is unambiguous and no rules contradict
+- Context:
+  - Informal: where a model applies (eg a certain part of the code or the work of a particular team)
+  - Formal: a set of conditions must apply in order to be able to say that the terms in a model have a specific meaning
+- Duplication of concepts: there are 2 model elements (and attendant impls) that actually represent the same concept

 ## Criticism
 - Some parts are too abstract.
 Hard to understand/apply given only 1 example.